ufal/npfl114/exam/questions.md

   their output size).
 [5]

-- Draw the BiFPN block architecture, including the positions of all convolutions, BatchNorms and ReLUs.
+- Draw the BiFPN block architecture, including the positions of all convolutions (and what kind of CNN is used), BatchNorms and ReLUs.
+  Finally describe how is downscaling and upscaling performed.
 [5]

 ####Questions@: ,Lecture 8 Questions
 - Write down how the Long Short-Term Memory (LSTM) cell operates, including